RobFlo98/OttrParserExtension/README.md

 The help page for wiki usage: https://www.mediawiki.org/wiki/Help:Extension:OttrParser.

-## Installation
+## Manual installation in existing mediawiki
-See Media Wiki page of the extension: [Install Instructions](https://www.mediawiki.org/wiki/Extension:OttrParser#Installation).
+If you have an existing mediawiki or need a specific setup you probably want to install the extension manually.

-## Pages as XML
+In that case see Media Wiki page of the extension: [Install Instructions](https://www.mediawiki.org/wiki/Extension:OttrParser#Installation).

-The [OTTR-Relevant-Pages.xml](OTTR-Relevant-Pages.xml) contains the data for the relevant pages and templates, that are part of the extension.
-Import them via the Special Page Import.
-(Special:Import)
+## Full Semantic Media Wiki install with Docker

-## Settings.py
+If you want to setup a new mediawiki with the extention you might want to use our docker image instead.
-In the [Settings.py](Settings.py) you can add your namespaces, that are used in the automated forms, for requested arguments with the type restriction `ottr:IRI`.
+A Docker image of the Semantic Media Wiki with the OttrParserExtension and installation instructions are provided [here](https://hub.docker.com/repository/docker/otautz/ottr-smw)

 ## Development